-For the descent simply retrace your steps.
+For this Dhaulagiri hike descent, simply retrace your steps.
 At Sekong lake you have the option to go back the way you came past Bhutharchho lake, or walk to the right of Sekong lake and take the trail that bares to the right.
 This trail leads down through the forest and finishes on the road just a few hundred meters further along the road from where you started.

 Walk back along the road to Larjung.

 Trail facts and figures